Bristlecone Pine Forest

 Bristlecone pine

 There is much confusion among sources about how much of White Mountain Road is paved.
 The answer is: for 10 miles, to the Shulman Grove Visitor Center.
-The road continues on for miles and miles, but becomes dirt a few feet past the Center.
+The road continues past the Center for miles and miles, but a few feet past the Center it turns to dirt.

 Near the top of White Mountain Road

-The last 4 miles, from here to the end of the road, is a truly extraordinary, and potentially terrifying, stretch of riding.
-The road clings to the open sidehill, constantly climbing steeply and serpentining back and forth, with a 5,000-ft drop on your L side and no thought of a guard rail.
+These last 3 miles, from here to the end of the road, are truly extraordinary.
+The road clings to the open sidehill, serpentining back and forth, with a huge drop-off on your L side and no thought of a guard rail.
 This is a good time to ask yourself, Do I really want to come down this thing?
 If not, turn around.
 I wouldn’t do it without disc brakes, at a minimum.
 Remember, on the ride up you’re on the inside lane, on the descent you’re on the outside—much scarier.

 Descending the top of White Mountain Road